devopscodegen/architecture/docs/01_definitions.md

 ## What is a set/cluster/group/fleet of testing environments ?
 Each set/cluster/group/fleet of testing environments contains the following testing environments
-- One simulated testing environment with separate namespace for each application component.
+- One component testing environment with separate namespace for each application component.
 - One end to end testing environment.
 - One performance testing environment.
 - One relability, chaos engineering and disaster recovery testing environment.